-Every person is different, meaning that there are as many variables to a job as there are people.
-Individuals come with a distinct set of skills and personality, therefore requiring personalized support to maximize their capabilities.
-Ergonomics (the study of the ways in which working conditions can influence the effectiveness of a task being done) looks at both organizational and human aspects that could contribute to job performance.
-This includes everything from workplace culture to the optimum height of a desk and work equipment.
+Everyone is different, therefore there are as many variables to a job.
+Each person comes with their own skillset and personality - that's why personal support is required to maximise capabilities.
+Ergonomics (the study of working conditions' influence on the effectiveness of task completion) looks at both organizational and human aspects contributing to job performance.
+This includes everything from workplace culture to the optimum height of a desk.

-Workplace culture builds a foreground for safety, wellbeing and performance, which is why ergonomics, or in other words “human factors engineering”, should by no means be excluded from improvement efforts.
-Feeling safe and staying clear of injuries can immensely contribute towards increased productivity, for example, by reducing the stress levels of the personnel.
-Moreover, having the right tools and regular breaks during a workday can significantly reduce errors and increase efficiency, thus benefiting not only the individual but also the organization.
+Workplace culture builds a foreground for safety, wellbeing and performance, which is why ergonomics - human factors engineering, in other words - should not be excluded in improvement efforts.
+Feeling safe can equal increased productivity, for example, by reducing the stress levels of the personnel.
+Moreover, being properly equipped and providing regular breaks can significantly reduce errors and increase efficiency - benefiting the individual and the business.

 What are human factors?